neptunian/react-photo-gallery/README.md

 ### Dynamic column count

 The number of columns and when they change is something the user has control over in their app.
-The parameter `cols` allows the adjustment of the displayed colums.
+The parameter `columns` allows the adjustment of the displayed colums.
 In combination with `react-measure` this allows the demo page to adjust colums (https://github.com/neptunian/react-photo-gallery/blob/master/examples/src/app.js#L103).
 Code snippet:

 ```
 import { Measure } from 'react-measure';